lmx1989219/ribbon-discovery-filter-spring-cloud-starter/README.md

 ## Limitations

-Due to lack of proper abstraction in Spring Cloud, this extension is targeting only Netflix Eureka, it's not going to work if you will use Consul or Zookeeper as your Spring Cloud enabled discovery services.
+Due to lack of proper abstraction in Spring Cloud, this extension is targeting only Alibaba Nacos, it's not going to work if you will use Consul or Zookeeper as your Spring Cloud enabled discovery services.

 ## Properties